dangoslen/dangoslen-me-site/content/blog/our-obsession-with-patterns.md

 As a senior engineer, however, I've started to wonder if we went in the wrong direction with patterns.

-The more code I write, the more I use the same patterns and the less I care about what those patterns are.
-And I certainly don't go attempting to use a pattern just because it is in a book or article.
+The more code I write, the more I use the same patterns and the less I care about the others.
+I don't memorize them or even have a page bookmarked to look them up quickly.
+I certainly don't go attempting to use a pattern just because it is in a book or article.

 I think we are over-obsessed with software patterns.
 And I don't think we should be.